zyedidia/micro/runtime/help/commands.md

    `key` that already exist.

 * `help 'topic'?`: opens the corresponding help topic.
 If no topic is provided opens the default help screen.
+Help topics are stored as `.md` files in the `runtime/help` directory of the source tree, which is embedded in the final binary.

 * `save 'filename'?`: saves the current buffer.
 If the file is provided it will 'save as' the filename.